baleada/docs/src/prose/logic/classes/Recognizeable.md

     // Your Function will receive a `defineEffect` helper function
     // as its only argument.
     effects: defineEffect => [
-      // `defineEffect` accepts an event type as its first parameter,
+      // `defineEffect` requires an event type as its first parameter,
       // and a side effect function as its second parameter.
       //
       // `defineEffect` uses type inference on the first parameter